Special effects of Batman Returns: Miniature effects

 While the Arctic World set was constructed full-scale, its surrounding Gotham Zoo location was built in miniature by Stetson Visual Services, with photography and effects handled by The Chandler Group.
 The model featured a main tabletop landscape with additional "floater" sections to accommodate various camera angles.
 A motion-control crane system was developed specifically for a flyover shot of the abandoned zoo, allowing the camera to skim across the miniature terrain in a precisely choreographed path.

 The miniatures were used not only for establishing shots but also in the film's climax, which features an explosive sequence between Batman and the Penguin.
 The Chandler Group and Stetson worked in tandem to build and light the elaborate tabletop set.
 Art director Rick Heinrichs emphasized the importance of production models in achieving the film's stylized aesthetic: "We made character models of all the major sets...
 What normally happens is an illustrator or production designer will do drawings, and a modelmaker turns it into a clean, white architectural model."

 Welch's art department provided Stetson with a quarter-inch-to-the-foot scale model of the zoo, which was then adapted by Stetson and Chandler.
 Visual effects supervisor Mark Stetson recalled, "We had to reconfigure the miniature and essentially compress all the exhibits a little closer together" based on video test passes shot with a miniature camera rigged to motion control.

 To fit within Chandler's 80×80-foot stage, the miniatures were scaled to one-eighth rather than one-sixth scale.
 The main tabletop section spanned about 40×40 feet, and floating perimeter tables expanded the set to approximately 70×55 feet.
 The final model took 6–8 weeks to complete.
 Key elements included handmade wire and plaster pavilions, 700 miniature trees, park benches, fencing, and the bridge from which baby Oswald Cobblepot is thrown in the opening scene.
-Many of the zoo structures were designed to resemble temporary installations from an old world's fair, employing Rose Parade float construction techniques, bent wire and screen covered in plaster, aged and weathered to appear abandoned and rotting.
+Many of the zoo structures were designed to resemble temporary installations from an old world's fair, employing Rose Parade float construction techniques, such as bent wire and screen covered in plaster, aged and weathered to appear abandoned and rotting.

 Lighting the miniature sets presented challenges in matching the stylized, low-light look of the live-action photography.
 Chandler's director of photography, Tim Angulo, had to reinterpret the predominantly moonlit aesthetic of the main unit footage.
 Supervisor John Scheele noted, "There was an over-saturated blue overall and almost no fill light in the live-action".
 With Burton's approval, they introduced additional lighting for visual clarity and dramatic effect.
 For example, a dramatic "God light" was used to highlight the polar bear statue atop Arctic World.
 Warmer lights were used selectively to accent features such as the rubber ducky ride, crab pavilion, and aviary, allowing their original colors to be visible in the dark miniature environment.